goldstac/Lightweight-QA-Bot/README.md

 ---

-## License
+## 📜 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+MIT License — see [LICENSE](LICENSE) for details.

-Feel free to update, modify, and contribute!
+Feel free to fork, remix, and contribute! 🛠️

 ---

-## Notes
+## 📝 Notes

 - Model is cached locally in `MinibotModelCache` folder to avoid repeated downloads.
 - Works fully on CPU; no GPU or TensorFlow needed.
-- The more you teach MiniBot, the smarter it gets!
+- The more you teach MiniBot, the smarter it gets! 🧠💡